-The seabed gradient is generally high along the W coast of Bird Island, with the seabed dropping from the coastline to beyond 20m depth quickly.
-For the most part, the remainder of Bird Island has a gently sloping, undulating seabed.
+The seabed gradient is generally low along the NW, W, and SW coast of Simeonof Island, with the seabed dropping from the coastline to beyond 20m depth gradually.

 B.2.4.2 Data Coverage

 The survey area was illuminated at 5x5m laser spot spacing, resulting in a 240m swath width.
 Mainlines of sounding were spaced at 110m, which provided the required 200% coverage.